 (4) For a third or subsequent offense, you may be charged with a first-degree misdemeanor and your sentence may involve a $5,000 fine and a two year prison sentence.

 In addition, your license will be suspended for an additional year each time you are caught driving with a DUI suspended license.
 Clearly, these penalties can add up quickly.
 Do not take the chance by driving if your license has been suspended because of a DUI.
-If, however, you are charged with such an offense, contact the experienced criminal law attorneys at Gusty A.E.
-Sunseri & Associates for a free consultation.
+If, however, you are charged with such an offense, contact the experienced criminal law attorneys at Gusty Sunseri & Associates, P.C. for a free consultation.